God’s Promise of Protection

 Like verse 13 which promises we can walk safely among cobras and lions, the description of angels bearing us up is an example of “hyperbole,” the use of exaggerated language to emphasize a truth by overstating it.
 In other words, God’s care is so assured, it is as if he would send his angels to keep us from crashing to the ground were we to fall from a high place (vss.
 11 & 12).
 God’s care is so certain, it is as if we could safely face ferocious beasts and walk among venomous snakes without fearing for our safety (vs. 13).
 No one in their right mind would deliberately jump off a cliff or walk among lions and cobras just to see if God will protect them.

-When confronted by Satan’s overly literal misreading of Psalm 91, Jesus responded with another quotation from the Old Testament.
-He said, “It is also written: ‘Do not put the Lord your God to the test’” (Dt.
+When confronted by Satan’s overly literal misreading of Psalm 91, Jesus responded with another quotation from the Old Testament: “It is also written, ‘Do not put the Lord your God to the test’” (Dt.
 6:16).
-With this one citation, Jesus corrected Satan's misinterpretation, honored his heavenly Father, and showed us how to apply Old Testament promises properly.
+With this one citation, Jesus overcame Satan’s temptation, corrected his misapplication of Scripture showing us how to interpret such promises, and honored his heavenly Father.